code-check/challenge-github-account/README.md

 ```

 ### Challenge from Challenge Viewer
-Press the button `RUN`, and it will run the test, specified in [specifications](./specifications) directory.
+Press the button `RUN`, and it will run the test

 When you pass this test, you will see result output like below.